 Why FTPS should be the only choice

-At Pixelz, we’re preparing to launch a new FTP service that will be both faster and more secure for our clients, requiring explicit FTPS (encrypted FTP).
+At Pixelz, we have launched a new FTP service that is both faster and more secure for our clients, requiring explicit FTPS (encrypted FTP).

 Non-encrypted FTP services are outdated and insecure, and considering how important our customers' assets are to you and us, we will no longer support non-encrypted FTP connections.